Any-Dimensional Polynomial Optimization via de Finetti Theorems: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We have studied sequences of POPs of growing dimension and presented a framework to produce lower bounds on their limiting optimal values in terms of finite-dimensional POPs.
 Our framework is based on reformulating the limiting optimal value as an optimization problem over measures projecting onto each other.
 To produce convergent sequences of finite-dimensional relaxations for such problems, we prove new generalizations of de Finetti's theorem approximating such sequences of measures by particularly simple ones.
 Our proofs are based on a new perspective on de Finetti theorems via representations of categories, which also underpins results from representation stability that we use throughout the paper.
 Finally, we demonstrated our bounds on a range of numerical experiments.
-There are a number of questions suggested by our work. \begin{enumerate}[font=\textbf, align=left] \item[(Tightness of rates)] Is the $1/\sqrt{n}$ rate given in Theorem~\ref{thm:free_sym_bds} tight for freely-described problems over $\mscr Z$-sequences?
-In all of our examples we see a rate of $1/n$ or faster, though the $1/\sqrt{n}$ rate for the corresponding de Finetti theorem is indeed tight (see Section~\ref{sec:deFinetti_FS}).
+There are a number of questions suggested by our work. \begin{enumerate}[font=\textbf, align=left]

-\item[(Conjecture)] Is our conjectured strengthening of Proposition~\ref{prop:calc_for_stability} true?
-In particular, can our proofs of it for the special cases in Sections~\ref{sec:symmetric_funcs} and~\ref{sec:graph_numbers} be extended to an arbitrary $\mscr D$-sequence?

-\item[(Beyond permutations)] Our generalizations of de Finetti's theorem relied on $\FS$-representations, and hence only applies to representations of the permutation groups $\msf S_n$.
+\item[(Beyond permutations)] Our generalizations of de Finetti's theorem relied on $\FS$-representations, and hence only apply to representations of the permutation groups $\msf S_n$.
 How can we further generalize these theorems to sequences of representations of other groups, in particular, the other classical Weyl groups and Lie groups?

-\item[(Finite step convergence)] For which freely-described problems do we have $\ell_m=u_\infty$ for some finite $m\in\NN$, i.e., when does our hierarchy of lower bounds converge in finitely-many steps?
+\item[(Finite step convergence)] For which freely-described problems do we have $\ell_m=u_\infty$ for some finite $m\in\NN$, i.e., when does our hierarchy of lower bounds converge in finitely many steps?
 When does it converge in one step?
 From our numerical experiments, it seems that this is the case for generic symmetric functions, for instance.
 Finite-step convergence would imply a finite-dimensional reformulation for $u_\infty$.

-\item[(Semialgebraicity of limiting cones)] When is the cone of nonnegative freely-described polynomials studied in Section~\ref{sec:any_dim_nonneg_cones} semialgebraic?
+\item[(Semialgebraicity of limiting cones)] When is the cone of nonnegative freely-described polynomials from Section~\ref{sec:any_dim_nonneg_cones} semialgebraic?
 This would imply the decidability of checking $u_\infty\geq0$.